 Katana is, by far, one of the most popular swords in the world.
-It has a long curved blade that was designed for intimate and fast combat in the battle.
+It has a long curved blade designed for intimate and fast combat in battle.
 Katanas were developed in the 13th century during Kublai Khan’s occupation of Japan as an improved replacement of previous weapons.

 Traditional katanas are usually characterized by a visual wavelike effect called a Hamon, which extends along the blade.
 A Hamon is a fusion of hard steel that runs until the edge to the elastic spine of the dampened edge.

-Katanas are in high demand today among collectors who grant them to be vital historical relics.
+Today, katanas are in high demand among collectors who grant them to be vital historical relics.
 They are particularly admired primarily due to their expression of Samurai culture.

 However, there are still a lot of myths surrounding katana swords.
 For example, many people think that katanas are much lighter than European swords.
 That is simply not the case.
 If you look at Japanese swords compared to Europeans, they are proportionally about the same weight.

 You may find that European swords are longer on average, but the overall weight is similar.
-Katanas weight varied a lot during the past, but it generally weights from 0.7 kg to 1.5 kg.
-There is another myth that katana swords are capable of cutting through absolutely almost everything.
+Katanas’ weight varied a lot during the past, but it generally weights from 0.7 kg to 1.5 kg.
+There is another myth that katana swords can cut through absolutely almost everything.
 Again, far from the truth.

 What Are You Planning to Do With Your Katana?